sonata-project/SonataAdminBundle/Resources/doc/reference/translation.rst

-Overriding the translation domain is of particular use when using :doc:`extensions <extensions>`, where the extension and the translations would be defined in one bundle, but implemented in many different admin instances.
+Overriding the translation domain is of particular use when using :doc:`extensions <extensions>`, where the extension and the translations would be defined in one bundle, but implemented in many different Admin instances.

 Setting the translation domain on an individual field: